 The alumni of the undergraduate and graduate programs of the Department of Art History have gone on to a wide variety of careers nationally and internationally, ranging from tenured academics to museum curators, gallery directors, gallerists, art experts in leading auction houses, and to a variety of other occupations that may or may not have anything directly to do with art.
-Whatever they do, our alumni find that an education in art and art history enhances understanding, interpretation, and appreciation of cultures past and present, and enriches our engagement with the world.
+Whatever they do, our alumni find that education in art and art history enhances understanding, interpretation, and appreciation of cultures past and present and enriches our engagement with the world.

 - PhD 2019

 - Thesis: Dividing Lines: Early Photogravure, Reproduction, and the History of Photography

 - Gary and Ellen Davis Curator of Photography at Herbert F. Johnson Museum of Art, Cornell University

 Kate Addleman-Frankel joined the Johnson Museum of Art in October 2017.
 Since her arrival Kate has been collaborating with faculty, librarians, and curators to develop thematic teaching sets of images to help instructors integrate visual materials more deeply into their curricula.
 The first teaching set, built around an introduction to photography, will be followed by additional sets in Asian studies, landscape and the environment, inequality and discrimination, and labor and work—four themes chosen to engage a wide range of faculty partners.
 While fostering more extensive and coordinated use of the photography collections, these sets will also be used in campus-wide First-Year Writing Seminars to encourage visual literacy and to show students how to use visual objects in their writing and research.
 Kate completed her PhD under the supervision of Professor Jordan Bear.

 - Thesis: Caspar David Friedrich and the Science of Landscape

 - Assistant Professor, Department of the History of Art and Architecture, University of Oregon